 What if family and friends will not support the decision to educate the child at home?

 Most homeschool parents will feel that it’s their decision and not others on how to educate their child.
 Others in the family and close friends may play an important role but it’s not their responsibility.
 But you can’t ignore the influence they do have and their opinions.

 Perhaps you need to reach a compromise, discuss a trial home schooling year or give home schooling a try until the first difficulties or failures.
 This decision process is different for each family and it may be a journey of ups and downs for all involved.

 What if a child ends up spending lots of time doing nothing or playing video games?

-Much like any education environment the parents have a significant impact, home schooled or not.
+Much like any educational environment, the parents have a significant impact, home schooled or not.
 If the parents ensure the child is studying and accomplishing their target goals then the time for playing games and other activities will be clearly delineated from school work.
-If the parent isn’t involved and isn’t setting high standards the children will likely gravitate to activities that aren’t school related regardless of the schooling situation.
+If the parent isn’t involved and isn’t set high standards the children will likely gravitate to activities that aren’t school related regardless of the schooling situation.

 What if the child will regret having been homeschooled?

 Nobody parent knows for sure, what their children will say when grown up.
 It is a foolish thing to wait for their acknowledgment and appreciation.
 We live for present days and present emotions.
 If we build a solid relationship foundation now that should overcome future doubts and frustrations to see that the intentions were honorable and the effort sincere.